Twitter prohibits unauthorized sharing of photos and videos of people | Technology

-Twitter banned this Tuesday (30) the publication of images of people without their consent.
+Twitter has banned the posting of images of people without their consent.
 The update joins the rule that prevents unauthorized sharing of third-party private data such as phone numbers and addresses.

-The new rule does not apply to public figures or people who were portrayed in tweets with information of public interest or for journalistic purposes.
+The new rule does not apply to public figures or people portrayed in photographs of public interest or for journalistic purposes.

+Sought by g1, Twitter explained that the policy only affects images shared from this Tuesday (30), and not those published in the past.

-In announcing the decision, the company said there is growing concern about the misuse of images and private information to threaten others.
+Upon announcing the decision, the social network stated that there is growing concern about the misuse of images and private information to threaten others.

 “Sharing personal media, such as images or videos, can violate a person’s privacy and cause emotional or physical harm,” Twitter said.